-Suzy A Smith 123 Sunny St Pleasanton IL 00000 Social Security number: Date of birth: Home telephone number: Work telephone number: Work extension number: 999-99-9999 01-01-1947 (123) 456-7890 (123) 987-6543 222
+Suzy A Smith 123 Sunny St Pleasanton IL 00000 Social Security number: Date of birth: Home telephone number: Work telephone number: Work extension number: .
+1 6 999-99-9999 01-01-1947 (123) 456-7890 (123) 987-6543 222

-A leave of absence is renewed employment leave.
-Service credit absence, you must ret period of the leave or creditable as an ap at the end of the le for a maximum of urn to teaching and one year, whichev proved leave if you did a eave; and the employer, three years may be grant destablish service credit er is less. s' Retirement System for the per not resign prior to the granting of through its board, took official a ted for an official leave of absen with TRS or the State Universit of the leave; the action to appro- acte.
-To receive e employer promised ve the request for e credit for a leave of
+Complete this certification to claim served.
+A leave of absence is creditable as an apprenewed employment at the end of the leave.
+Service credit for a maximum of absence, you must return to teaching an period of the leave or one year, whichever opproved leave if you did a eave; and the employer, three years may be grant d establish service credit for is less. not resign prior to the granting of through its board, took official a ted for an official leave of absen of the leave; the action to appro- acte.
+To receiv e employer promised ve the request for e credit for a leave of

-Other names under which member taught
+Other names under which member taug nt

 Member signature Date

-School Official Cer
+School Official Certification

-Beginning date of leav ve of absence (mor nth, day, year) Ending date of leave of absence ce (month, day , year)
+Beginning date of leave of absence (mo nth, day, year) Ending date of leave of absence ce (month, day , year)

 / / / /

-Did the period of th teaching service dur include 170 days?
-Annual salary rate prior to the leave of abser ce
+Did the period of the leave of absence teaching service during the same sclinclude 170 days?
+Annual salary rate prior to the leave of abser nce

 Did the member resume teaching in a position requiring participation in TRS following the leave of absence?

 Yes No

-Date the member resu med teaching Position status resumed
+Date the member resumed teaching Position status resumed

 / / ☐ Full-time ☐ Part t-time Substitute

 I certify that the member was granted a leave of absence during the period listed and that this information is correct as shown in our existing board minutes or school records.
 If requested, I will provide this documentation.
 I certify that the information shown is correct as shown in our existing school records.
 If requested, I will provide this documentation.
 By signing, I certify that this information is correct.
 I am aware that pursuant to the Illinois Pension Code, 40 ILCS 5/1-135, any person who knowingly makes any false statement or falsifies or permits to be falsified any record in an attempt to defraud the Teachers' Retirement System is guilty of a Class 3 felony.
 Please be advised that if the TRS Board has a reasonable suspicion that a false record has been filed with the System, it is required to report the matter to the appropriate state's attorney for investigation.

-School official's signa ture School official's title - Date
+School official's signature School official's title Date

-Name of school distric et County Dist. no. Telephone number
+Name of school district County Dist. no. Telephone number

 Address City, state, ZIP 1

 Office Use Only:

 Reviewed by Date Adjustment number

 13003002 06/2017